WOMEN’S HEALTH

 09:10-09:30

-The Role of MCA Doppler in the in the 3rd trimester
+The Role of MCA Doppler in the 3rd trimester

 Dr. Medhat Alberry, Senior Attending Physician MFM- Sidra Medicine